rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

 - Observation:
   - Confederate guide note InstanceID `0kaipj5v5x` indicated, "Caregiver guide was interupted and reset"
-  - No erranious was found within the data set.
+  - No erranious entery was found within the data set.

 ### Adjusting Records for Confederate Compliance Based on Trial Notes